 Managing your family’s wealth is a great responsibility, especially when it has accumulated over several generations.
 You don’t want to be the generation that loses it.
 Where I know families that have made a success of passing on wealth for many generations what they all have in common is that they don’t view the wealth as theirs to do with as they please.
 Instead it is a legacy that they are entrusted with until the next generation takes over.
 In essence, they are stewarding the wealth, maintaining and growing it for the next generation to do the same.

 But not all families succeed in this way.
 Where wealth is made, it is often lost in the second or third generation.
 Successful stewardship requires careful planning and a long-term view.
-I have previously written about long-term investments that don’t just span 10 years, but 50 or 100 years and multi-generational families whose goal it is to nurture wealth for future generations can make investments and plans for this length of time.
+For multi-generational families whose goal it is to nurture wealth for future generations, long-term investments don’t just span 10 years, but 50 or 100 years.
 They are not investing for their own retirement, but rather for the wellbeing of their children’s children and beyond.
 It’s one of the reasons why land and property are often staples of family office portfolios.

 But as well as investing smartly and for the long term, I would argue that the hard work required to nurture the wealth for the next generation would be for nothing unless you also take the time to prepare the next generation, both practically and mentally.
 Inheriting a financial legacy comes with a lot of pressure and responsibility so in terms of practical preparations, discussing your investment plan and strategy behind it, letting the next generation attend meetings with financial advisors and nurturing their financial acumen are all helpful means of preparation.
 And starting this preparation early not only gives the upcoming generation the best chance of success, it also means they will have at least some preparation if they inherit prematurely.
 I also know of families that establish ‘subfunds’ where the next generation can gain practical experience in managing money and investments, determining asset allocations, establishing goals and reporting to the family.